aspose-words-cloud/aspose-words-cloud-ruby/README.md

 ## Enhancements in Version 21.5

-- Updated dependencies in sdk
+- Update dependencies in sdk
-- Implemented Batch API

 ## Enhancements in Version 21.4